liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 If you need more flexibility over babel or the bundler.
 You can still add a `.babelrc` or `.npmbundlerrc` which will be merged with the default settings this tool provides.
 [Default Babel Config](./src/config/babel.json), [Default Bundler Config](./src/config/npm-bundler.json)

-For more control over `lint` and `format`, follow the configuration options [here](https://github.com/liferay/liferay-frontend-source-formatter#custom-configuration)
+For more control over `check` and `fix`, follow the configuration options [here](https://github.com/liferay/liferay-frontend-source-formatter#custom-configuration)

 Want to use a different `NODE_ENV`?
 Try doing something like